framely/community/docs/articles/reuse-reservation-module.md

 ---

 # How to reuse reservation module to build chatbot
 This guide shows you how to build a table reservation chatbot by reusing a module.
-A module is a reusable CUI (Conversational User Interface) unit whose conversational behavior is defined against some service APIs.
-There are two kinds of module, base module, which come with their own service APIs, and composite modules, which need to import other modules to deliver a complex conversational experience.
+A module is a reusable conversational user interface(CUI) component whose conversational behavior is defined on top of some service APIs.
+Service can have one or more backend implementations, each can be accessed via its corresponding provider.
-Notice that a base module can have one or more providers that provide the implementations of the service APIs defined in that module.

-By importing the right module, you can quickly add new functionality to your chatbot.
-In this guide, we demonstrate how you can add table reservation to your restaurant chatbot using the [table reservation module](https://build.opencui.io/org/me.restaurant/agent/tableReservation/struct/type).
+Modules can be composed into bigger ones to provide more comprehensive conversational experience.
+By importing the right module into your chatbot, you can quickly add new conversational functionality.
+In this guide, we demonstrate how you can add table reservation to your chatbot using the [table reservation module](https://build.opencui.io/org/me.restaurant/agent/tableReservation/struct/type).
 The table reservation module relies on a base module called the [reservation API](../reference/plugins/services/reservation/reservation-api.md), which currently has a [Google Calendar based provider](../reference/plugins/services/reservation/google-calendar-reservation.md).

 The resulting chatbot can help users make, view, and cancel table reservations.
 Here is an example dialogue to show how the chatbot works: